Chores, Jobs, Serving at Home (Family Rule Book part 4)Family Journey . Family Rule Book . Katie . Parenting

 I hope these tools are a blessing to your family.
 I will also make each page available to print.

 In our house we post the job charts around the house, as reminders of who has what jobs.
 Children need lots of reminders and easily forget.
 Mom and dad too.
 So, the charts help us remember, it also helps us know whose jobs might need to be done by someone else.
 If a child is gone, sick, or unable to do their jobs, we encourage everyone else to just do them for the person who is unable that day.
 Because next time it might be you that needs help.
 We also encourage everyone to help at job time.
-Once you finish your job, you go and see if the youngest child needs any help, and work your way down the list to the oldest child.
+Once you finish your job, you go and see if the youngest child needs any help, and work your way up the list to the oldest child.

 Another important point to remember is your children have to be taught how to do a job correctly.
 You have to take the time every day to work on training them to do it the proper way.
 You can’t expect them to learn it in one lesson.
 Always expect excellent work, but only after you have carefully taught them what excellent work looks like.